-There is an easy trick to drawing, cutting and installing a series of identical and nearly perfectly symmetrical arches to your built-ins (or any stock, store bought bookshelves with a faceframe — for that matter) and you’re in luck — ’cause I’m gonna’ share!
+There is an easy trick to drawing, cutting and installing a series of symmetrical, uniform arches to your built-ins.
+And you’re in luck — ’cause I’m gonna’ share!

-- Pocket hole jig (I have the Kregg Pocket Hole Jr. kit.)
+- Pocket hole jig (I have the Kreg Pocket Hole Jr.)

 - Jigsaw or Bandsaw